RENgineer/simple-serverless-api/README.md

 ### REQUIREMENTS
 ------------
 It uses Node 14.x.
-It also has a dependency on AWS's SDK, which is necessary for the serverless state.
+It also has a dependency on AWS's SDK and DynamoDB, which are necessary for the serverless state.

 ### RECOMMENDED MODULES
 -------------------
-(may add recommended VS Code extensions here, if used by others.
-Also possibly ways to address security concerns)
+[None]

 ### INSTALLATION
 ------------
-If not previously installed, Node.js must be downloaded and installed in order for this API to work.
+If not previously installed, Node.js must be downloaded and installed in the environment order for this API to work.

 ### CONFIGURATION
 -------------
-No extra configuration is required (as of now).
+No extra configuration is required.

 ### TROUBLESHOOTING
 ---------------